rrenode/craftworkgames.github.io/docs/features/tweening/tweening.md

 using MonoGame.Extended.Tweening;
 ```

-Next we declare a Player class whose `Position`
+Next, we declare a Player class whose `Position`
 Property we are going to tween.
 ```csharp
 class Player